How do you create the best watermark for your images? Here are five things to bear in mind.

 Ideally, the watermark should be visible without detracting attention away from the contents of the image itself.
 For that reason, it’s better to use a watermark that’s free of any color or anything else that’s too eye-catching.

-Should you place your watermark across the centre of the image or in the corner?
+Should you place your watermark across the center of the image or in the corner?
 Or perhaps across the top or bottom?
 Once again, there’s no blanket rule here; the image itself should dictate this.

 If we assume the point of watermarking is primarily to protect the image from theft, it follows that the watermark should be placed over an area from which its removal would prove complicated.
 So, a busy part of the scene with varying details, or gradually changing tones, for example, rather than a smooth, flat area of blue sky or a patch of pure white.